-- You must have a bachelor’s degree from a college or university that is institutionally accredited and endorsed by CHEA institution with an overall grade-point average of 2.5 or better.
+- You must have a bachelor’s degree from a college or university that is institutionally accredited and endorsed by CHEA with an overall grade-point average of 2.5 or better.

 - One class in the Introduction to Cultural Anthropology is required, with a grade of C or better.
 Candidates lacking the introductory course may take it online through Eastern University in the summer in advance of enrolling.

 ANTH 501-2: Integrated Anthropological Theory I & II (6 credits)

 ANTH 550: Epistemological Insights for Anthropological Practice (3 credits)

 ANTH 601/602: On Knowing Humanity Colloquium (3 credits, 1 ½ credits per semester)